TimGroeneboom/unitycloudbuildhockeyapp/readme.md

   3. Deploy.
     * Have only tested running on [Heroku](https://www.heroku.com/).

-  4. Setup the Unity Cloud Build webhook.
+After deployment, setup the Unity Cloud Build webhook.
   * Within UCB, view your app.
 Click 'Notifications', then 'Add New' and enter your app URL with '/build' appended.
 E.g. 'http://[appurl]/build/'
   * Use a tool like [Request Bin](https://requestb.in/) to test web hooks from UCB, ontain the payload and test requests to '/build/'.

 ## Notes